happyharis/flutter_todododo/README.md

 My first attempt on creating a beta [tododo](https://www.youtube.com/watch?v=ImhfIv5NSqY) app with beta framework Flutter with beta database Firestore.
 Working a simple CRUD application.

+## TODO:
+1. Calendar widget for due date
+2. Done top bar to check done-ded tasks
+3. Timestamp for all tasks
+4. Timestamp for tasks that are done

 ## Getting Started

 For help getting started with Flutter, view our online